sswanlake/HerosSpiritMaps/README.md

 # HerosSpiritMaps
-Maps and Tilesets for the game Hero's Spirit
+Maps and Tilesets for the game Hero's Spirit - [Official Wiki](https://herosspirit.fandom.com/wiki/Hero%27s_Spirit_Wiki)

 .tmx files in the Maps folder can be viewed and edited with [Tiled](https://thorbjorn.itch.io/tiled).
 If you'd like to help fill in missing parts of the maps, please DM sswanlake from the Hero's Spirit discord server to request access, and adhere to the following mapping conventions: